cortesi/ra/docs/chunking.md

 - `byte_start` / `byte_end`: The node's span in bytes into the original
   document.
 Body text is derived by reading this span and excluding child spans.
 - `sibling_count`: Number of siblings (including this node) under the same parent.
-Since nodes without body text and without children are discarded, every sibling either has body text (is a chunk) or has descendants that do.
 This count is used as the denominator for aggregation threshold calculation.
 For document nodes (depth 0), `sibling_count = 1`.

 ### Slug Generation

 Slugs provide stable, human-readable fragment identifiers for heading nodes.
 The document node has no slug (`None`).

-For heading nodes, compute the slug from the heading text:
+Heading nodes always have a slug derived from the heading text using a GitHub-compatible algorithm.

-1. Convert to lowercase.
-2. Keep alphanumeric characters and underscores.
-3. Convert spaces and hyphens to single hyphens.
-4. Remove other punctuation and non-ASCII characters.
-5. Collapse consecutive hyphens and trim leading/trailing hyphens.
-6. If the result is empty, use `"heading"` as a fallback.
-7. Deduplicate repeated slugs within the document by appending `-N` (N starts at 1).
+See [slugs.md](slugs.md) for the complete slug generation algorithm.

 ### Reconstructing Parent Content